havanagrawal/c2c2017/Session2.md

 2. In both implementations, there are calculations that are being repeated.
 Can you avoid repeated calculations?
 3. Write a function that calculates the Greatest Common Divisor of two integers. (https://en.wikipedia.org/wiki/Euclidean_algorithm#Implementations)
 4. Write a function that checks if a number is prime.
-5. Implement the Sieve of Eratosthenes.
-Check for primality of the following numbers using the Sieve.
-6. Consider problem 8 in the [HackerRank](#hackerrank) section.
+5. Consider problem 8 in the [HackerRank](#hackerrank) section.
 Clearly, when calculating sums of sub-arrays, you end up solving the same problem over and over again.
 For instance, consider,
 {1, 4, 3, 6}.
 Sub-arrays of length 2 are {1, 4}, {4, 3}, {3, 6}, and their sums are 5, 7 and 9.
 Sub-arrays of length 3 are {1, 4, 3}, {4, 3, 6}.